Food In Seychelles

 For dessert you can try this delicious banana cooked with coconut milk; it is one of the most emblematic desserts of Seychelles and you cannot miss it.

 To finish, and as for drinks, fruit juices, such as fresh lime, is very popular; it consists of natural lemon juice, which can be sweet or salty, and it is reduced with water.
 But the national drink is the Coco d'Amour, although you can also try the Toddy and the Calou, based on fermented coconut sap.

-Tea also occupies an important place; the citronelle is the most popular tea, and consists of a digestive herbal tea which is consumed after the meal.
+Tea also occupies an important place; the citronelle is the most popular tea and consists of a digestive herbal tea which is consumed after the meal.
 Its taste is mild and will please even those who are accustomed to tea.

 Here ends our culinary journey through this dream paradise.
-During your trip, don't miss the opportunity to soak up all the flavours of the islands.
+During your trip, don't miss the opportunity to soak up all the flavors of the islands.
 Nowhere else can you enjoy a gastronomic fusion which is achieved so well.